cc-dev-65535/mkdocs/docs/code-snippets.md

 The code snippet will be inserted at the cursor position.

 ## Conclusion
 You have learned how to create your own code snippets in VS Code.
-Take a look at some of the other instruction guides to further improve your productivity in VS Code.
+Take a look at some of the other instruction sections to further improve your productivity in VS Code.